 5.1 October 2023 Not required Change of Strategic Lead from Director of Operations and Development to Deputy Director of Operations and Development 5.2 January 2024 Not required Amend reference to 24-hour review to 48 hour review as agreed by Safeguarding Best Practice Group and Strategic Lead.
 5.3 February 2024 Not required Updated Safeguarding Best Practice Terms of Reference replaced.
-5.4 September Not required Additions to policies listed under further information.
-2024 Change Governance and Compliance Committee to Board of Trustees.
+5.4 September 2024 Not required Additions to policies listed under further information.
+Change Governance and Compliance Committee to Board of Trustees.
 Change Strategic Lead from Deputy Director of Operations to Director of Operations.
 Updated Appendix A - Safeguarding Best Practice Terms of Reference.
 Annual review by Director of Operations and all changes approved by policy owner.
 No major changes.
 Formal approval not required.
 5.5 October 2024 Not required Change Strategic Lead name and contact information following staff changes.
 P8: escalation process amended to reflect interim Strategic Lead for Safeguarding is CEO therefore, Operational Safeguarding Lead to report to Named Trustee if Strategic Lead is implicated.
 Policy owner updated from Director of Operations to Strategic Lead for Safeguarding.
 Amends approved by Strategic Lead for Safeguarding (currently CEO).
+5.6 April 2025 Change Strategic Lead name and contact information following staff changes.
+P8 and P9: escalation process amended to reflect change of Strategic Lead (which is now Director of Operations, meaning, escalation reverts to CEO if Strategic Lead is implicated).
+Change Safeguarding Best Practice Group Chair name and contact information following staff changes.